happy-joyboy/Hoshi/node/README.md

 sw      $s7, 4($sp)
 ```

-## 🔄 A* Algorithm Flow

-While not shown in the provided snippet, the complete A* algorithm would follow these steps:

-1. **Initialization**:
-   - Set start node gScore to 0
-   - Calculate start node hScore and fScore
-   - Add start node to open set

-2. **Main Loop**:
-   - Select node with lowest fScore from open set
-   - If goal node, reconstruct path
-   - Otherwise, explore neighbors:
-     - Calculate tentative gScore
-     - If better than current gScore, update node
-     - Set node parent for path reconstruction
-     - Update fScore and add to open set if needed

-3. **Path Reconstruction**:
-   - Start from goal node
-   - Follow parent pointers back to start
-   - Reverse path to get start-to-goal order

 ## 📊 Visualization Components

 The code uses a helper function `drawGridNode` (imported from bitmap_helper.asm) to visualize: